gaetanserre/GAiA/README.md

 The goal of this network is to perform a regression to recreate the evaluation function of another chess engine.
 You can emulate any of these (I have chosen Stockfish 13, but it could have been Leela or Komodo...)

-I use Tensorflow and Python to create and train the neural network.
+I used Tensorflow and Python to create and train the neural network.

-I use the [Lichess database](https://database.lichess.org) to recover tons of chess games.
+I used the [Lichess database](https://database.lichess.org) to recover tons of chess games.

 ### Evaluate positions
 To do the regression, I must first evaluate each position of the dataset with a chess engine (here Stockfish 13):